 What is a Backing Track?

-Backing tracks provide musical accompaniment to singers and bands.
-Almost all backing tracks are created from MIDI Files and MP3 backing track versions derived from the MIDI File.
-Aside from providing musical accompaniment, other popular uses include backing tracks for guitar practice, backing tracks for Karaoke, Bass and drum backing tracks where musicians like guitarists, bass players, drummers and so on play along to a music track.
+Backing tracks are musical accompaniment for singers and bands.
+Nearly all backing tracks are created from MIDI Files and MP3 backing track versions derived from the MIDI File.
+Other popular uses include backing tracks for learning songs, auditions, jamming tracks and Karaoke.

 How are Backing Tracks made?

-Backing tracks are created by a live band, or by MIDI and sample sequencing, or by a combination of both.
-It's far more economical to create backing tracks using MIDI and sample sequencing.
-Most often, a single musician can accomplish that task using a MIDI input device like a MIDI keyboard-controller, a MIDI playback device or VST instruments and a sequencing app.
-Hit Trax producers use Logic, Cubase, Sonar or Cakewalk.
-These are the most popular professional apps for this purpose.
-They contain a wide range of features preferred by song producers.
+Backing tracks are typically created by a live band, or MIDI sequencing or a combination of both.
+It's more economical to create backing tracks using MIDI and sample sequencing.
+Most often, a single musician can accomplish the task using a MIDI input device like a MIDI keyboard-controller, a MIDI playback device or VST instruments and a sequencing app.
+Hit Trax producers use a variety of apps including Apple Logic Pro, Cubase, Sonar and Cakewalk.

 Download Backing Tracks - right here @ Hit Trax